How antenatal care changed in Britain over the years

-There was a great emphasis on what was called 'natural childbirth' which was a form of relaxation supposed to counter the pain of childbirth, and a lot of time was spent in the classes practising it.
-I believed in it totally, probably because as a young woman, I had never experienced real pain and I was confident that so many experts couldn't be wrong in propounding it.
+There was a great emphasis on pain relief due to what was called 'natural childbirth' which was a form of relaxation and breath control supposed to counter the pain of childbirth.
+A lot of time was spent in the classes practising it.
+I believed in it totally, probably because, as a young woman, I had never experienced real pain and I was confident that so many experts couldn't be wrong in propounding it.
 I practised it daily at home.

 In the event, for me at least, I felt that it had been a huge con, as I had never before experienced so much pain.
 Presumably some women benefited, and pain free birth is by no means unknown.

 Antenatal care in the UK has improved a great deal over the years, thanks to advances in medical knowledge, technology, research, education, and policy.

 Bing Chat has come up with the following policy changes since the middle of the last century that relate to antenatal care.
 The first was before I had my own children and was already an assumed benefit, but it is included here for completeness.

 • The foundation of the NHS in 1948 marked a turning point in the history of maternity services and sparked renewed interest in maternal health.
 Women and children were perhaps its greatest beneficiaries, having gained least from the pre-war health insurance schemes.

 • The Peel Report of 1970 recommended that all women should give birth in hospital, as this was seen as safer and more efficient than home births.
 This led to a dramatic decline in home births, from about one-third of all births in the late 1940s to less than five percent by 1975.

 • The Changing Childbirth Report of 1993 advocated for more choice, continuity, and control for women in their maternity care.
 It emphasised the importance of woman-centred care, informed consent, and respect for individual preferences.